pingcap/docs/dm/task-configuration-file-full.md

 shard-mode: "pessimistic"       # The shard merge mode.
 Optional modes are ""/"pessimistic"/"optimistic".
 The "" mode is used by default which means sharding DDL merge is disabled.
 If the task is a shard merge task, set it to the "pessimistic" mode.
                                 # After understanding the principles and restrictions of the "optimistic" mode, you can set it to the "optimistic" mode.
 meta-schema: "dm_meta"          # The downstream database that stores the `meta` information.
 timezone: "Asia/Shanghai"       # The timezone used in SQL Session.
 By default, DM uses the global timezone setting in the target cluster, which ensures the correctness automatically.
-Customized timezone does not affect data migration but is unnecessary.
+A customized timezone does not affect data migration but is unnecessary.
 case-sensitive: false           # Determines whether the schema/table is case-sensitive.
 online-ddl: true                # Supports automatic processing of upstream "gh-ost" and "pt".
 online-ddl-scheme: "gh-ost"     # `online-ddl-scheme` has been deprecated in v2.0.6, so it is recommended to use `online-ddl`.